 Know your risk appetite before you invest

 Different individuals will perceive risk differently, depending on their temperament, knowledge, experience and a whole host of other factors.
 A stunt car driver may seem like a professional daredevil, but he could be very much risk-averse financially.

 Understanding your personal risk tolerance can help you invest better and with greater confidence.
 For instance, if you are investing to prepare your child for university five years later, you will know not to take on too much risk since a short-term market correction could potentially affect your investment goal.

-At Syfe, all investors begin their investing journey by taking our Risk Profiler to help discern their correct risk appetite.
+At Syfe, all investors begin their investing journey by taking our Risk Assessment to help discern their correct risk appetite.
 We then recommend a Downside Risk level based on their personal risk tolerance.

 And rather than describing our investment portfolios with vague terms such as “conservative”, “balanced”, or “aggressive”, we use these Downside Risk levels (which range from 5% Downside Risk to 25% Downside Risk) to label our different portfolios.
 This is so investors know right from the start, the level of risk they are taking on.